Rapha149/MessageHider/tutorials/English/ENGLISH.md

       before, the message will still be replaced, but after the message has been replaced once, it will not be changed further.

     - `ignoreCase (true/false)` - If enabled, case is ignored when filtering.
-If JSON is enabled, this counts applies for the values, not for the keys.
+If JSON is enabled, this applies for the values, not for the keys.

     - `type` - The type of the message.
 Possible values: